grafana/mimir/docs/sources/architecture/about-the-hash-ring.md

 ## How the hash ring is shared between Grafana Mimir instances

-The hash ring data structure needs to be shared between Grafana Mimir instances.
+Hash ring data structures need to be shared between Grafana Mimir instances.
 To propagate changes to the hash ring, Grafana Mimir uses a key-value store.
 The key-value store is required and can be configured independently for the hash rings of different components.